 2.3 By accessing the app, the user declares that he or she has understood and accepted the following conditions and legal information relating to the app (and the elements contained therein).
 If the user does not agree to these conditions, then the app is not to be used.

-3.1 Via the app, persons are informed if they have been in relevant contact with at least one user confirmed to have been infected.
-T4e app serves “only” to notify persons who may have been exposed to the virus.
+3.1 Via the app, users are informed if they have been in relevant contact with at least one user confirmed to have been infected.

 3.2 The activation of Bluetooth is required for the operation of the app.

-3.3 Each day, the app generates a new private key which cannot be connected to the app or to users.
-Via Bluetooth, the app continuously broadcasts an identification code, changing every 15 minutes, which is derived from the app’s current private key but cannot be traced back to this key and likewise cannot be connected to the app or users thereof.
+Each day, the operating system generates a new private key, which cannot be connected to the app, the mobile phone or users.
+Within the range of Bluetooth, the operating system exchanges with all compatible, running apps an identification code (random ID), changing at least every 30 minutes, which is derived from a current private key but cannot be traced back to this key and likewise cannot be connected to the app, the mobile phone or users.

-3.4 In the event of a confirmed infection, experts (e.g. attending physicians) generate a unique release code, valid for a limited period, which they disclose to the infected user.
-This user can voluntarily enter the release code in the app.
-Notification, or entry of the release code, occurs only with the explicit consent of the infected user.
+3.4 If an infection is confirmed in a user, experts with access rights (e.g. attending physicians) generate a unique activation code (Covid code), valid for a limited period, which they disclose to the infected user.
+This user can voluntarily enter the activation code in the app.
+Notification, or entry of the activation code, occurs only with the explicit consent of the infected user.

-Other app users who came into proximity, as defined in Section 3.3, with the infected user during the infectious period are notified.
+Other app users who came into proximity, as defined in Section 3.3, with the infected user during the infectious period are notified by their own apps.

-3.7 The app cannot perform a medical assessment or order any measures (e.g. quarantine).
+3.8 The app cannot perform a medical assessment, order any measures (e.g. quarantine), or issue any instructions.

 4.1 Users are responsible for technical access to the app.